 The traditional definition of a nuclear family is a family unit that includes two married parents of opposite genders and their biological or adopted children living in the same residence.
-However, the term "nuclear family" can mean several different things in today's society.
-Understanding the classic roles in this type of family and how it is defined can help you understand the relationships in your own family, whether it's nuclear or not.
+However, the term "nuclear family" can mean several things in today's society.
+Understanding the classic roles in this type of family and how it is defined, as well as how the definition of this family structure is evolving, can help you understand the relationships in your own family, whether it's nuclear or not.

 History of the Nuclear Family

-According to the Merriam-Webster Dictionary, the term "nuclear family" was first used in 1947, but the concept of a family that consists of just parents and children is much older.
-This basic unit of a family's structure has existed for millennia, but it wasn't until the 1960s and 1970s that the nuclear family became the majority situation.
+According to the Institute for Family Studies, the nuclear family allowed for more flexibility in terms of career moves, which impacted a familial shift in America during the Industrial Revolution and made way for the middle class to form.
 At that time, industrial economic booms and rising wages made it possible for young parents to afford their own homes without living with extended family members.
-At the same time, better healthcare contributed to the nuclear family, as elderly members became more self-sufficient and independent for decades after their children were grown.
+Better healthcare bolstered the nuclear family, as elderly members became more self-sufficient and independent for decades after their children were grown.

 Changing Definition of Nuclear Families

 The definition of the nuclear family is changing to better reflect the current, more inclusive societal shifts that have occurred.
 While the traditional definition of a nuclear family may have only included two parents of opposite sexes, today's definition includes parents who identify as LGBTQ+ who have biological or adopted children.
 This shift in meaning creates an opportunity for outdated definitions to make way for more inclusive familial terms.